spamegg1/unix-sml/README.md

 So I'm not sure if `Compiler.Profile` was entirely removed, or renamed to something else that I cannot find.

+*Mystery solved:* It definitely is about the installation.
+I have to compile from source, and enable the auto-loading of "the Visible Compiler (old style)".
+This is in the `config/preloads` file in the [installation archive](https://smlnj.org/dist/working/110.99.3/config.tgz).

 #### Operating System Information

 It's [here](https://www.smlnj.org/doc/SMLofNJ/pages/sysinfo.html).